QiuYukang/5G-LENA/doc/source/nr-module.rst

 HARQ feedback processing
 ########################
 The scheduler in the NR module is responsible for embedding a unique HARQ process id in every DCI it creates, and this functionality remains the same in the MIMO extension.
 Specifically, the simulator schedules multiple streams using a single DCI; thus, the same HARQ process id is used for all of them.
 It is worth mentioning that this implementation choice is aligned with the 3GPP standard.
-In particular, in the DCI format 1-1, which is a commonly used DCI for DL in NR, unlike TB-related information, the HARQ process id field is not repeated for each stream while using MIMO spatial multiplexing~\cite{DAHLMAN20181}.
+In particular, in the DCI format 1-1, which is a commonly used DCI for DL in NR, unlike TB-related information, the HARQ process id field is not repeated for each stream while using MIMO spatial multiplexing.
 Moreover, similar to a real network, a UE in our simulator reports HARQ feedback (i.e., ACK or NACK) for both the streams since it decodes them independently.
 To do that, we have modified the C++ struct DlHarqInfo, which is used to report the HARQ feedback in downlink following the Femto forum MAC API.
 Specifically, this modification replaces the simple C++ enumeration (that represents ACK or NACK) with a vector of such enumeration so that a UE can report the HARQ feedback for the TB of each stream to its serving gNB.

 At the gNB side, a HARQ feedback (i.e., DlHarqInfo struct) from a UE is forwarded to the NrMacSchedulerNs3 class for processing.
 In particular, we extended the ProcessHarqFeedbacks function of this class to read the HARQ feedback of each stream.
 Upon processing a HARQ feedback, if a UE has reported ACK for both streams' TB, the HARQ process id is released, i.e., it can be reassigned to a new DCI.
 However, it may happen that a UE is able to decode the TB of only one stream, i.e., it reports ACK for one stream and NACK for the other.
 In this case, while processing the feedback, the scheduler will not release the HARQ process id and reschedules the TB of the failed stream using the same HARQ process id.
 Moreover, the scheduler will prioritize retransmission of the TB of this single stream over scheduling new data during such retransmission.
 It will keep scheduling only one stream (for which it received NACK) until the TB is successfully decoded or the maximum number of retransmissions is reached.